OctopusDeploy/blog/blog/2024-12/effective-devops-metrics/index.md

 When you report upwards, you switch into business mode.
 You report transaction rates, time spent on new features, and developer satisfaction.

-In the background, you internally collect queue times and cycle times so you can be alerted when work gets blocked.
+In the background, you internally collect queue times and cycle times so you get alerts when work gets blocked.
 You elevate the revenue per developer metric as this reflects your organization's view of a healthy return on investment.

 You've also decided to experiment with ways to reduce abandoned baskets, which are when someone didn't complete the checkout process.
 You track the abandonment rate to see how it changes as you test ideas.